BBQ Smoked Turkey

-- Pour 3 gallons of water in a 5 gallon non-metal bucket.
-Add dry rub, onion powder, salt and sugar.
+- Pour 3 gallons of water into a 5-gallon non-metal bucket.
+Add dry rub, onion powder, salt, and sugar.
 Mix until dry ingredients are dissolved.
 Then add the garlic and Worcestershire sauce.

-- Place turkey in bucket, breast side down into the brine.
+- Place turkey in the bucket, breast side down into the brine.
 Make sure the turkey is completely submerged in liquid.
-Cover bucket and place in fridge overnight.
+Cover bucket and place in the fridge overnight.
 (12 to 24 hours)

 - Remove and pat dry.
 Rub with olive oil over the entire outside of the turkey and place in the smoker breast side up.

 - Smoke for 4 to 6 hours, or until it reaches 170 degrees in the breast meat.

 - Remove from the smoker and allow to rest for 15 minutes before slicing.